CORONAVIRUS/Court rejects state compensation claim over toddler's COVID-19 death

 According to the phone records between the city's Fire Department and the Department of Health, the Zhonghe District Health Center and other agencies related to their handling of the ambulance request, the Fire Department was not able to contact the Department of Health, which served at the time as the city's ambulance dispatch center, to arrange an ambulance until 6:25 p.m.

-The phone records were leaked to the media in June last year, following Lin's failed requests the previous month to demand access to the records, prompting the CECC to probe into the case.
+The phone records were leaked to the media in June last year, following Lin's failed requests the previous month for access to them, prompting the CECC to investigate the case.

 The hospital said at that time that the boy died of brain stem encephalitis resulting from septicemia that was triggered by the COVID-19 infection, attributing the cause of his death to the rapid deterioration of his condition after he developed severe symptoms.

-Medical authorities have never determined whether a faster response to the ambulance request might have changed the boy's outcome.
+However, medical authorities have never determined whether a faster response to the ambulance request might have saved the boy's life.

-In November, Lin filed a compensation lawsuit against the New Taipei city government, the city's Fire Department and the Department of Health, after his demand for a symbolic NT$1 in compensation from each of the three agencies was rejected by the government in September.
+In November last year, Lin filed a compensation lawsuit against the New Taipei city government, the city's Fire Department and the Department of Health, after his demand for a symbolic NT$1 (US$0.031) in compensation from each of the three agencies was rejected by the government in September of the same year.

-In a statement in September, New Taipei authorities said its team that reviewed Lin's requests for compensation felt the agencies made every effort to save En En in accordance with the epidemic control measures then in place and were not found to be negligent in their actions.
+At that time, New Taipei authorities said its team, assessing Lin's compensation requests, found that the agencies had made every effort to save En En in accordance with the epidemic control measures and were therefore not deemed negligent in their actions.